passportxyz/passport-docs/pages/building-with-passport/tutorials/client-side-scoring.md

 const [showScore, setShowScore] = useState<boolean>(false)
 ```

 Now, you can create a function to calculate the score.
-Name the function `calculateGitcoinScore()` to diferentiate from a custom scorer you will create later.
+Name the function `calculateGitcoinScore()` to differentiate from a custom scorer you will create later.
 Inside, iterate over the `Stamps` in `stampArray`.
 Extract the name (the `stamp` field) from each `Stamp` and use it to look up the weight in `GITCOIN_PASSPORT_WEIGHTS`.
-Then add thos together and log it to the console.
+Then add those together and log it to the console.

 ```ts
   function calculateGitcoinScore() {